Why this project is important to you

 Initial construction works will involve the modification of 22 manholes along the project alignment on Beach Road, St Kilda Street and the Esplanade.
 These works will be undertaken during the day and early evening to minimise disruption to the community.
 Some localised traffic changes will involve lane closures at manholes to ensure works are safely conducted.

 Following these early works, we will commence the program to reline the sewer.
-Using 'trenchless technology' we will reline the pipes and tunnels ensuring this asset provides safe and reliable sewerage for at least another 50 years.
+Using 'trenchless technology' we will reline the pipes and tunnels ensuring this asset provides safe and reliable sewerage for decades to come.

 Construction hours for early works will be Monday to Friday 9:00am to 4:00pm.
 Works to reline the sewer will be staged so as to minimise disruption to peak hour traffic.
 They will be undertaken over a continuous period that will incorporate both day and night shifts.